khaledsulayman/snailtrail/README.md

 For in-depth information on its implementation, check out my [thesis](https://github.com/li1/snailtrail/raw/master/docs/thesis.pdf).

+If you're looking for a light-weight alternative for analyzing only Timely & Differential Dataflows, check out [st2 lite](https://github.com/li1/st2-lite).

 The fork builds upon the original repository and implements further algorithms for analyzing stream processors.
 It currently focuses on the 0.10 version of [Timely Dataflow and Differential Dataflow](https://github.com/timelydataflow) and won't refrain from breaking existing upstream abstractions (even though they should be relatively easy to add back in at a later point in time).

 ## Naming conventions